 Category #1: The Organization Itself

-There are a few significant organizational benefits to performing an operational audit:
+There are a few significant organizational benefits to performing a thorough audit:

 Recognize the risk.
 Various risks are associated with organizations, ranging from human error, product failure, fraud, loss of key employees, business interruption, loss of suppliers, IT system failures, litigation, and health and safety issues.